 GrabTheMeic: Finding It Hard To Make Friends

 Thanks for contacting us here at Meic.
-What you are feeling is completely natural and most young people (even the outgoing ones) would experience some feelings of anxiety over starting a new school, with new people.
+What you are feeling is completely natural and most young people (even the outgoing ones) experience some feelings of anxiety when they start a new school, and meeting new people.

 There are a few things you can do to help make the transition a little smoother for yourself.
 It might be good to start as you mean to go on by making the effort to try and talk to new people.
-This might feel a little daunting particularly as you mention that you are naturally quite shy, but it doesn’t have to feel this way and you can take it in bite sized chunks.
+This might feel a little daunting, especially as you mention that you are naturally quite shy, but it doesn’t have to feel this way and you can take it in bite-sized chunks.

-Try not to focus in on one friend because this could make things really difficult for you in the long run, when that friend is out of school for the day for example.
-Try to branch out and maintain a few friendships, you will find that you will be able to broaden your own interests this way too.
+Try not to focus in on one friend because this could make things difficult for you in the long run, if they are off sick for example.
+Try to branch out and maintain a few friendships.
+This will also help you broaden your own interests too.

-If you’re still a bit unsure about starting conversations and taking those first steps, what about joining some groups or clubs?
+If you’re still a bit unsure about starting conversations and taking those first steps, how about seeing if there are any groups or clubs you can join?
 These would provide a comfortable space to enjoy your shared interests with other young people in your school.

 This can apply out of school too, try and join some extra-curricular activities or even a Youth Group outside of school.
 Doing something like this can help improve your social skills and you never know there could be a few of your classmates there which would immediately give you a common interest for when you return to school.

 Try and maintain contact with friends from your old school.
-If there are people from your old school that you are sad to leave behind, moving to a new school doesn’t have to be the end, make the effort to keeping those friendships going as you can still spend time with each other outside of school.
+If there are people from your old school that you are sad to leave behind, moving to a new school doesn’t have to be the end.
+Make the effort to keep those friendships going as you can still spend time with each other outside of school.

-Most importantly be yourself and remember it is likely that you are not the only one feeling this way at this time of year, someone else will be in the same boat!
+Most importantly be yourself and remember that you’re probably not the only one feeling this way.
+There are other people that are in the same boat!